ric2b/Vivaldi-browser/chromium/styleguide/c++/c++.md

 ## Test-only Code

-  * Functions used only for testing should be restricted to test-only usages with the `ForTesting` suffix.
-This is checked at presubmit time to ensure these functions are only called by test files.
+  * Functions used only for testing should be restricted to test-only usages with the testing suffixes supported by [PRESUMBIT.py](https://chromium.googlesource.com/chromium/src/+/master/PRESUBMIT.py).
+    `ForTesting` is the conventional suffix although similar patterns, such as `ForTest`, are also accepted.
+These suffixes are checked at presubmit time to ensure the functions are called only by test files.

 ## Code formatting